The Role of a CFO

 Merger & Acquisitions

-A CFO helps business owners identify and target potential companies for an acquisision or merger.
-According to the Bank of America Merrill Lynch 2016 CFO Outlook, nearly a quarter (23 percent) of middle market companies plan to consider M&A as part of their strategic initiatives this year.
+A CFO helps business owners identify and target potential companies for an acquisition or merger.
 CFOs can fill a critical role in the success of these initiatives by being a strategic growth advisor to the CEO.
-For companies who are selling, raising capital or acquiring smaller businesses for growth, the CFO plays a vital role at every stage in the deal process.
+For companies who are selling, raising capital, or acquiring smaller businesses for growth, the CFO plays a vital role at every stage in the deal process:

-The most effective CFOs have the ability to build consensus, anticipate change, and manage surprises.
+A CFO attends to the future of the business and thinks strategically about the company’s future growth and prosperity.
+The most effective CFOs can build consensus, anticipate change, and manage surprises.
 As a problem solver with an innate desire to learn, they understand what initiatives are needed to help the organization move forward within its strategic vision.
 They build and nurture productive relationships inside and outside of a company, act with integrity and transparency.
-A CFO attends to the future of the business and thinks strategically about the company’s future growth and prosperity.